abumq/craftx/README.md

 ## Problem
 There are times when you want to use promise values once the promise is fulfilled.
 This library helps you achieve this goal using native promise mechanism.

 The following example shows you why this library is useful.
 We will walk you through the example and provide explanation where necessary.
-Please note, a runnable version of same example is available under `/example` directory.
+Please note, a runnable version of same example is available at `/examples/index.js`.

 Let's say you have various utility functions to query the database.